ariroffe/bib-unifier/README.md

 By default, the output file is named "[bib_unifier]bibliography.bib", and is placed in the same directory as the one given as input.

-Note that the program is set to ignore files named "[bib_unifier]bibliography.bib".
-That is so that, if you run the program again (with the same or different parameters) does not take previously generated output as new input.
+Note that the program is set to ignore files that begin with "[bib_unifier]".
+That is so that, if you run the program again (with the same or different parameters) it does not take previously generated output as new input.

 If you wish to change the output path, you can do so with the `-o` or `--output` flags:
 ```commandline